 out to find an alternative method for healing his foot.
 I could tell that he

 I could tell that it was infected, but he rejected the possibility, telling me

 that he had an ultrasound imaging that morning.
 I told him that he was probably

 ------------ow an infection is an important part of the healing

 process.
 First, the brain has to coordinate the entire body to collect and send

 enough energy to heal a wound or a cut or, if there are any invaders, such as

 germs and parasites, it has to give an order to the immune system to fight

 against those as well.
-Second, the procedure of an infection is much like
+Second,

 The cardiac surgeon had been taking antibiotics